Published • loading... • Updated

 Early 2026 events in the United States reveal new political divisions that could reshape party and voter alignments nationwide, according to analysis in the Los Angeles Times.

-- Leveraging his profile, Lewis, author of 'Filthy Rich Politicians' and 'Too Dumb to Fail,' draws on his profile to analyze political change, as he wrote for The Los Angeles Times.
+- Leveraging his profile as a known writer, Lewis, author of 'Filthy Rich Politicians' and 'Too Dumb to Fail,' draws on his background to analyze early 2026 political shifts.

-- Framing the stakes, Lewis says the developments 'barely into 2026' could create new partisan or ideological fault lines for upcoming contests.
+- Framing the stakes, Lewis says the developments 'barely into 2026' could create new partisan or ideological fault lines that matter for upcoming contests.

-- Lewis warns these shifts could meaningfully reshape the political landscape, affecting parties, candidates and voters as well as future alignments and contests.
+- Lewis warns these shifts could meaningfully reshape the political landscape, affecting parties, candidates and voters in future alignments and contests.

-- Placed within broader coverage, the column appears amid broader coverage and outlets, while The Los Angeles Times offers an opinion newsletter sign-up for readers weekly.
+- Placed within broader coverage, the column appears alongside wider coverage and outlets, and The Los Angeles Times offers readers opinion newsletter sign-up options weekly.

 Insights by Ground AI